 My Observations

 So this is the “pro” version of the JX, above.
-The pro is a little taller, 18cm tall vs 15.8 tall – and the grind adjustment on the pro is on the top vs the JX with the adjustment underneith.
+The pro is a little bit taller, 18cm tall vs 15.8 tall – and the grind adjustment on the pro is on the top vs the JX with the adjustment underneith.

-The JX has grind adjustments at 25 microns per click, while it’s 12.5 per click for the Pro, so this will actually allow you to finely tune more when dialing in.
-If you’re looking for a manual coffee grinder for pourover, for example, you’re possibly not going to be as interested in this finer adjustment.
+The JX has grind adjustments at 25 microns per click, while it’s 12.5 per click for the Pro, so this will literally allow you to finely tune more when dialing in.
+If you’re looking for a manual grinder for pourover, for example, you’re possibly not going to be as interested in this finer adjustment.

-Perfect Manual Coffee Grinders in the UK – Conclusion
+Best Manual Coffee Grinders in the UK – Conclusion

 There are a couple of other grinders that I’d like to include here.